 As soon as I get close enough afterward, I call it out and laugh.
-I’ll say something like, “Of course when I come up to hit on you, I get interrupted and we have to endure a long awkward pause haha. anyways, I’m waqas.”
+Anyways, I’m waqas.”
 Showing that you’re OK with awkwardness and can call it out, immediately makes everyone around feel more comfortable and it takes the pressure off a situation.

 If they can endure your awkward moment with you, they feel at ease knowing that if they do something awkward, you’ll react positively to it.